-A Florida living will is the written declaration of your intentions for the kind and amount of medical treatment you desire to preserve your life.
-The point of the living will in Florida is to clarify what you want in a situation where you cannot speak and cannot communicate.
+A living will is the written declaration of your intentions for the kind and amount of medical treatment you desire to preserve your life.
+In Florida, a living will clarifies what you want in a situation where you cannot speak and cannot communicate.
 It is called a living will because it is a directive that takes effect while you are living.

 A doctor will follow the direction of your living will only when you lack the capacity to make your own medical decisions.
 Legally, capacity is the legal term for not being able to understand the nature and consequences of your treatment and decisions.
 Or, you may not be incapacitated but you may lack the ability to communicate —unable to speak, write, gesture, and so on.

 Do You Have a Living Will?

 When you go to a hospital for a medical procedure, they often ask you, “Do you have a living will?”
 Sometimes they may want a copy of the living will as well.